asitaru/DesignPatterns/README.md

-# This is a repo for the common design patterns that I came across. #
+# This is a repo for the common design patterns that I have came across. #